 npm run dev

-After that, open your browser with the provided host http://localhost:5173/
+Then open your browser and navigate to the provided host http://localhost:5173/.

-Click the “Connect MetaMask” button, then a pop-up from the MetaMask wallet will appear.
-Click the connect button on the extension pop-up.
+Click the "Connect MetaMask" button, and you'll see a popup from your MetaMask wallet.
+Click the connect button in the extension popup.

-NOTE: If you have not previously created a MetaMask account, you will be directed to create a MetaMask wallet first.
+NOTE: If you haven't created a MetaMask account before, you'll be prompted to create a MetaMask wallet first.

-The MetaMask wallet has successfully connected to our application.
+Your MetaMask wallet will successfully connect to your application.

-Next, let's click the “Check Balance” button, which will check the balance on the Ethereum blockchain.
+After that, try clicking the "Check Balance" button, which will check your balance on the Ethereum blockchain.

-JavaScript makes it easier for developers to interact with Blockchain technology.
-With the help of libraries such as ethers.js, reading data and executing transactions becomes much simpler.
-If you are interested, you can start with a simple setup and then practice directly on the testnet to understand the flow.
+JavaScript makes blockchain interaction incredibly accessible for developers.
+With libraries like ethers.js, reading data and executing transactions becomes much simpler.
+If you're interested in getting started, begin with this lightweight setup and practice directly on testnets to understand the workflow.